UtrechtUniversity/SWORDS-template/README.md

 ## Contact

-For contact about this implementation of the SWORDS project, SWORDS@{INSERT YOUR ORGANISATION NAME ABBRAVATION}, post an issue on the [issue tracker](../../issues) or contact {INSERT YOUR EMAIL}.
+For contact about this implementation of the SWORDS project, SWORDS@{INSERT YOUR ORGANISATION NAME ABBRAVATION}, post an issue on the [issue tracker](../../issues) or contact dekate@uni-potsdam.de .

 For general questions and remarks about the SWORDS project and the template can be posted on the [issue tracker of the SWORDS template](https://github.com/UtrechtUniversity/SWORDS-template/issues).
 You can also contact either [Jonathan de Bruin](https://github.com/J535D165) or [Keven Quach](https://github.com/kequach).